Business insurance protects what you’ve worked hard to build

 Meeting loan repayments

 Most businesses protect their physical assets such as their equipment, plant, stock, and buildings.
-Often overlooked is the human side, which provides the skill, initiative, drive, specialist knowledge, and ingenuity to make the business a success.
+Often overlooked is the human factor, which provides the skill, initiative, drive, specialist knowledge, and ingenuity to make the business a success.

 Often, your ability to repay any debt is dependent on key people.
 If a key person dies (such as a top salesperson) or is unable to work, your business may have difficulty meeting its loan commitments.
 Additionally, lending institutions may need to rely on personal guarantees and supporting security.
 Ask yourself: